 Jenkinson's Boardwalk is a small kiddie park on the New Jersey coast, with nothing outstanding about it at all.
 It's not a bad park for small children, but anyone over the age of ten would do well to look elsewhere.
 We rode both the powered Tornado and the third Flitzer (#835) this week, and with nothing else compelling one way or another we decided to get in the car and head for New York.

-Astroland30th July 2006
+30th July 2006

-People had warned me that it was not a beginners coaster, but this had somehow slipped my mind when I boarded.
+Astroland is home to what is quite possibly the most famous roller coaster in the world, the Coney Island Cyclone (#836).
+Though I had seen it before, my visit had been out of season and thus the ride was not operational.
+Since then I had been itching to make a return visit, as trying it out is almost a rite of passage for the card carrying coaster enthusiast.
+People had warned me that the ride was not a beginners coaster, but this had somehow slipped my mind when I boarded.
 Perhaps the extensive padding on the seats should have given some form of hint.
-Either way, the ride turned out to be bordering on the brutal, with a bone-crushing impact at the bottom of the second drop.
+Either way, the tracking turned out to be on the far side of brutal, with a bone-crushing impact at the bottom of the second drop.
 It didn't seem at all surprising that re-rides are offered at a discounted price to first time admission; the number of people prepared to ride more than once in a session has to be minimal, and those probably need the money saved for their chiropractor.

-Deno's Wonder Wheel Amusement Park30th July 2006
+Deno's Wonder Wheel Amusement Park

 Low battery had kicked in in style by the time we walked next door from Astroland to ride another kiddie coaster, the Sea Serpent (#838).
 Surprisingly smooth and fun for a Miler ride, it couldn't beat the fatigue we were both suffering, and to that end we decided to make our exit without heading further down the street for the additional kiddie coaster.
 Coaster counters take note; occasionally even I choose sanity over the prospect of another credit!